List of songs produced by Suga

-Min Yoon-gi (Korean: 민윤기; born March 9, 1993), better known by his stage names, Suga and Agust D, is a South Korean rapper, songwriter, and record producer.
+Min Yoon-gi (Korean: 민윤기; born March 9, 1993), better known by his stage names, Suga and Agust D, is a South Korean rapper.
 Managed by Big Hit Music, he has been a member of South Korean boy band BTS since 2013, but worked as a producer prior to joining the group.
 Nicknamed "The Hand of Midas" by Korean media for making commercially successful songs, he has worked with artists such as Suran, Epik High, IU, and Coldplay.